 It takes pretty much any size mag so you can load it up with anything from a 6 round mag and keep it for backup or add a stock and 18 round mags and turn it into a great primary blaster.

-You can read the full list of our picks of the best semi-auto NERF guns here
+Check out my full run-down of the best semi-auto NERF guns here.

 Best NERF Pistol: Rival Kronos